Latest Quality Assurance Jobs

 Quality assurance is a job with different nuances.
 Generally, there are things that vary depending on the position.
 However, certain methods need to be implemented even if you are doing quality assurance jobs from home.

-- Statistical Process Control: This is a method based on objective data and analysis.
+- Statistical Process Control: This is a method based on objective data and data analysis.
 It uses statistical methods in order to manage and control production.

 - Total Quality Management: involves applying quantitative methods as a basis for continuous improvement.
 It merely relies on gathered data, facts and analysis to support program planning.